kbilsted/CodeQualityAndReadability/Articles/Design/RefactoringToMicroServicesFakeMicroServices.md

 Let's deal with each of the three possibilities.
 Clearly **(1)** is a bit of a recursive joke.
 We are in the midst of extracting the monolith into services, so the answer to our problems can hardly be to just do more of that.

 While **(2)** is a viable option, it carries with it a lot of overhead.
 With code duplication, code changes require manually searching all other code repositories to ensure alignment of the new logic.
-At MVNO some scornfully sneered at the warning signs and embraced code duplication.
+At work some scornfully sneered at the warning signs and embraced code duplication.
 But when code changed, we often forgot to re-implement the changes in all the duplicated places.
 While a part of the microservices paradigm is to trade DRY for flexibility, code duplication is now a path we thread more cautiously.

 **(3)** is the focus of this article.
 It is what has worked best for us.